This post may contain affiliate links.

 Here’s a guide on how to make homemade vanilla extract.

-What You Need
+What You’ll Need

 To make your own homemade vanilla extract, you need only four items:

-For this particular recipe, I used Grade B “bits.”
+For this particular recipe, we used Grade B “bits.”
 These are broken pieces of beans instead of the whole bean.
 It is up to you whether you use one or two ounces for the extract.
 There are about 12 beans per ounce.
-Because vanilla can be a bit pricey, I only use one ounce but this may mean that my vanilla takes longer to infuse the full flavor into the alcohol.
+Because vanilla can be a bit pricey, I only use one ounce, but this may mean that my vanilla takes longer to infuse the full flavor into the alcohol.